andreslopper/andreslopper/README.md

 i appear mostly in gtcs , sometimes mafia

-i most of the time im alone by myself, so please bmf dont hesitate
+most of the time im alone by myself, so please bmf dont hesitate